-When first adopting a DevOps culture many organizations want to jump right in and automate everything.
+When first adopting a DevOps culture, many organizations want to jump right in and automate everything.
 Unfortunately, this isn’t practical and can lead to disastrous results.
 For example, consider faulty automation of environment deployment.
-You could very quickly run out of resource space or rack up a significant cloud services bill if you aren’t careful.
+You could quickly run out of resource space or rack up a significant cloud services bill if you aren’t careful.

 To avoid the above and other automation mishaps, it’s best to start gradually, delivering improvements iteratively, while monitoring the impact and adjusting the course of action.
 The following workflow can provide you a structure to guide automation processes:

 - Evaluate what tasks you are performing and what sort of expertise is needed to perform tasks.

 - Prioritize tasks for automation by identifying frequently repeated tasks, those with a high chance for human error, and those with a high return value.

 - Break down tasks into steps and identify the components used.

 - Identify tools or technologies that can help you automate your steps and ensure that the tools you choose integrate with task components.

 After implementation, make sure you’re testing your automation under all possible conditions.
 If you find that it isn’t working as expected or isn’t providing the expected return, disable tasks until they are consistent enough to be used “in production”.